 POTABLE AQUA TABLETS

-They make questionable water suitable to drink.
+Potable Aqua tablets make questionable water safe to drink.
 They are used worldwide by hikers, backpackers and military personnel.

 WHAT YOU NEED TO KNOW BEFORE BUYING A FILTERED WATER BOTTLE FOR HIKING